-Workspace Assets can only act on Leads which it can see
+Workspace Assets can only act on Leads which they can see

-This means that if you have a smart campaign, Form, smart list, etc…it will only react to Leads in the Lead Partitions accessible to that Workspace.
+This means if you have a smart campaign, form, smart list, etc., it will only react to Leads in the Lead Partitions accessible to that Workspace.
 Global triggers should live in the Default or Global Workspace that has access to all Lead Partitions.
 For example, if you have an EMEA lifecycle system, and a Lead lives in the Americas, the EMEA lifecycle won’t process that Americas Lead, unless the EMEA workspace can see the Americas Lead Partition.

 Sharing Assets Across Workspaces